Advanced diagnostic software for insulating fluid test data, including dissolved gas analysis, for high-voltage apparatus

 Because Delta-X Research is not affiliated with any hardware manufacturer or service provider, you can trust that TOA4 is a truly independent decision support tool, processing data from any lab and online monitoring device.

-Monitor Watch: Module for managing and interpreting online monitor data
+Module for managing and interpreting online monitor data

 TOA4’s Monitor Watch option manages and interprets online monitoring data from any manufacturer’s DGA monitor to deliver high-quality DGA results to operations, maintenance, asset managers and enterprise systems in real-time.
 And because TOA4 handles both lab and monitoring data, it provides consistent interpretation of DGA data, regardless of data source.